 Looking at previous Cox Plate results can be helpful, given the number of horses who contest the race on multiple occasions.
-The Weight-For-Age conditions of the Cox Plate can make it problematic, though.
 We have a Cox Plate winners page and a Cox Plate results page for your perusal.
 This could help you in your betting picks or simply to settle arguments at the pub.

 Free Bets on Cox Plate